happy-machine/FastQL/README.md

 <br/>

-## How to spin up our example 'any diffusers API' using Docker insecurely on AWS EC2
+## How to spin up our example 'Any diffusers API' using Docker insecurely on AWS EC2

 - Sign up at https://huggingface.co/ to get your free ACCESS_TOKEN
 - Launch an EC2 GPU powered instance (for example p3.2xlarge)